 Where to Eat

-Bob’s Bakery– our morning coffee stop.
-Also serves pastries, meat pies and sausage rolls.
+Bob’s Bakery – our morning coffee stop.
+It also serves pastries, meat pies, and sausage rolls.

 Where to Drink

 Nearly all of the Hamilton Island bars have a view.
 You can’t go wrong really.